thomasclarke1969/documentation/ios/integration/installation-and-setup.md

 # Installation

-The simplest way to add LayerKit to your application is with [CocoaPods](http://www.cocoapods.org).
-CocoaPods provides a simple, versioned dependency management system that automates configuring libraries and frameworks.
-You can install Cocoapods via the following command.
-If you don't want to use Cocoapods follow these manual import [instructions](https://support.layer.com/hc/en-us/articles/204256740-Can-I-use-LayerKit-without-Cocoapods-).
+The simplest way to add LayerKit to your application is with [CocoaPods](http://www.cocoapods.org) or [Carthage]().
+Both package managers provide a simple, versioned dependency management system that automates configuring libraries and frameworks.
+If you don't want to use a package manager then follow the [manual installation instructions](https://support.layer.com/hc/en-us/articles/204256740-Can-I-use-LayerKit-without-Cocoapods-) on the Layer knowledge base.

+## Automated installation with CocoaPods

 ```emphasis
 LayerKit requires CocoaPods v0.39 or higher.
 ```

+You can install Cocoapods via the following command:

 ```console
 $ sudo gem install cocoapods